Are you one of those adults who answer (or attempt to answer) every single question that a toddler asks?

 Studies suggest that you may be doing the whole parenting thing wrong.

 Feeling a wee bit guilty already?
 Don’t!
 Because we’ve all been there, right?
-You know, trying to satisfy a toddler’s curiosity by answering every question that they throw at us.
+You know, trying to satisfy a toddler’s curiosity by answering every question they throw at us.

 So what do you do instead?